ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-create-app.md

 ### Step three: Generate certificates for your wallet
 {: #ibm-hlfsupport-console-app-commercial-paper-step-three-generate-certificates}

 Applications need to sign the requests they send to Fabric components.
 If the components do not recognize the organizations submitting the transactions, the transactions are rejected and return with an error.
 The commercial paper sample creates a file system wallet that stores your certificates and signs your transactions.
 For more information about how applications use wallets, see the [wallet](https://hyperledger-fabric.readthedocs.io/en/release-2.2/developapps/wallet.html){: external} topic in the Fabric Documentation.
-The wallets that are used by the Fabric SDKs are different from the wallet in the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console.
+The wallets that are used by the Fabric SDKs are different from the wallet in the Fabric Operations Console.
 The identities that are stored in your console wallet cannot be directly used by the SDK.

 The original sample uses the `addToWallet.js` file to create a file system wallet using certificates from the fabric samples folder.
 We are going to create a new file that uses the SDK to generate a client-side certificate and store them directly inside a new wallet.